 Greenberg played three seasons following his return to the States and retired a two-time champion and two-time MVP.

-The most wins in baseball history for a left handed pitcher belongs to Warren Spahn, a 17-time All-Star, World Series Champion, and, among other distinctions, Hall of Famer.
+The most wins in baseball history for a left handed pitcher belongs to Warren Spahn.
+A 17-time All-Star, World Series Champion, and Hall of Famer, Spahn dominated on the mound.
 Widely regarded as the greatest lefty of all time, Spahn’s numbers could be even more impressive had he not missed three full years due to his time in the Army, where he was just as decorated as he was on the diamond.

 As a combat engineer, Spahn spent time in Europe and fought in the famous Battle of the Bulge and at the Ludendorff Bridge.
 For his heroic actions in Europe, Spahn was awarded a Purple Heart and was promoted to a Second Lieutenant.
 His unit received the Distinguished Unit Emblem.